-Many people, including some experts, are still of the opinion that the concept of a fully solar car is not only impractical, but also impossible.
+It’s convenient enough find tons of EV chargers like CarBibles.com, but many people, including some experts, are still of the opinion that the concept of a fully solar car is not only impractical, but also impossible.

 For years, numerous car makers have been trying to produce solar-powered vehicles, only to have fallen short of expectations.

 For example, one of the most prominent solar cars so far, Toyota Prius had a solar roof to power the vehicle.
 However, it was found to be useful only when combined with a traditional battery charging system, and it could merely add an extra four miles to the range.